uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-manual-output-checking.md

 - TIPS

-  - Try and encourage researchers to do more than the minimum - encourage they undertake the Safe Principals course so they understand how to police themselves.
+  - Try and encourage researchers to do more than the minimum - encourage them to undertake the Safe Principals course so they understand how to police themselves.
   - Request a certain format/template to make it easier for both automated and manual checks.
   - Encourage project lead to approve prior to submitting for automated checks.
-  - Options such as Azure Cognitive Seach have been used successfully in the financial sector previously to look for individual PII.
+  - Options such as Azure Cognitive Search have been used successfully in the financial sector previously to look for individual PII.
   - SACRO also provides options for adding comments that can be shared between researcher and reviewer through the process.

 - KEY MESSAGES